taghipour87/wallet/README.md

 mvn clean package

-3. we should down configserver and discoveryserver
+3. we should stop configserver and discoveryserver services

 Now we can do last step :)